 What Size Turkey to Buy

 The size of the turkey depends entirely on the number of guests you plan to host.
-Ideally, you should plan for 1 to 1-½ lbs of turkey per guest.
+Ideally, plan for 1 to 1 1/2 pounds of turkey per guest.

-Remember that some of that weight may also account for the bones, neck, and giblets.
+Remember that some of that weight may also account for the bones, neck, and internal organs, commonly referred to as giblets.
 Hence, if you have more than 10 guests, you should consider smoking another turkey or a turkey breast.

 What Temperature to Smoke Turkey At

-You’ll want to do most of the smoking at 230°F, allowing the smoke flavor to penetrate the meat.
-Subsequently, you’ll need to change the temperature to 230°F and 350°F to get the meat to its desired internal meat temperature.
+You’ll want to do most of the smoking at 250°F, allowing the smoke flavor to penetrate the meat.
+Then after two hours we will increase the temperature to 350°F, which enables the smoke to penetrate the meat, and the higher temperature helps to crisp the skin.

 How to Get Crispy Smoked Turkey Skin

-If you want crispy skin on your turkey, you need to wet and dry brine it.
+Not only does the hotter second part of the cook help to get crispy skin, you also need to brine it if you want crispy skin.
 The wet brine adds flavor to your turkey, while the second stage of dry brining helps to dry out the skin.
 The drying of the skin is what really makes a difference when it comes to crispy skin.

 How to Store Leftover Turkey